REGULATIONS

 1. What is the minimum threshold for the Crypto Travel Rule in Hong Kong?

 In Hong Kong, Travel Rule requirements apply regardless of the transaction amount.
-However, a broader scope of information needs to be transmitted by the Originator VASPs for virtual assets that amount to HKD 8,000 or more.
-(HKMA.
-2022b, pg 303, para 13.A 4(a))
+However, a broader scope of information must be transmitted by the Originator VASPs for virtual assets amounting to HKD 8,000 or more.
+[3]

 2. What personally identifiable information is required to be shared for the Crypto Travel Rule in Hong Kong?